garagehive/garagehive.github.io/docs/garagehive-training-module-4.md

 ---
 layout: docs
-title: Garage Hive Training Modules 3 for Beginners - Service Advisor
+title: Garage Hive Training Module 4 for Beginners - Service Advisor
 ---

 <a name="top"></a>